Normalized Information Distance and the Oscillation Hierarchy: Introduction

-The normalized information distance $\NID$ is a metric for binary strings based on Kolmogorov complexity.
-It was introduced by Li et al.\ in~\cite{Vitanyi1}, and subsequently studied in a series of papers, cf.\ \cite{Vitanyi2}, \cite[Section 8.4]{LiVitanyi}.
-The $\NID$ is interesting for both theoretical and practical reasons.
-Despite the fact that it is noncomputable, it has a number of surprising practical applications.
+The concept of normalized information distance was introduced by Li et al.~\cite{Vitanyi1}, and subsequently studied in a series of papers, cf.\ Vit\'anyi~et al.~\cite{Vitanyi2} and Li and Vit\'anyi~\cite[Section 8.4]{LiVitanyi}.
+It has both theoretical and practical interest.
+While the function~\NID\ itself is noncomputable, there are computable variants that have a number of surprising practical applications.
+Such variants are for example defined in terms of standard compression algorithms in place of prefix-free Kolmogorov complexity.

-In this paper we show that for any computable approximation of $\NID$, the number of oscillations is not bounded by a constant.
-This improves the nonapproximability result of \cite{TTV}, and also confirms a conjecture made in that paper.

-We recall the following definitions from computability theory.
-A function $F:\omega\rightarrow \omega$ is a $\Delta^0_2$-function (also called computably approximable, or {\em limit computable\/}) if there is a computable function $f$ such that

-for every~$x$.
-By Shoenfield's Limit Lemma (cf.\ Odifreddi~\cite[IV.1.17]{Odifreddi}), $F$ is limit computable if and only if $F$ is computable with the Halting Problem $\emptyset'$.
-The following definition gives a fine hierarchy for $\Delta^0_2$-functions, by considering the number of oscillations of the approximations.

-\begin{definition} Suppose that $F$ is a function from $\omega$ to $\omega$.
-(The definition below applies also to functions with domain or range $\omega\times\omega$, $\{0,1\}^*$, or $\Rat$.)
-Suppose that $f$ is an approximation of $F$ satisfying $\lim_{s\rightarrow \infty} f(x,s) = F(x)$ for every $x$.
-The function $F$ is called {\em approximable from below\/} if $f$ can be chosen to be computable and nondecreasing.
-Similarly, $F$ is {\em approximable from above\/} if $f$ can be chosen to be computable and nonincreasing.